hlatkyd/ampd/README.md

                     Default is [cwd]/ampd.aux
 -r --sampling-rate  Sampling rate of the data in input file, in Hz.
                     Default is 100 Hz.
--l --batch_length   Large data files are processed in non-overlapping window approach
+-l --batch-length   Large data files are processed in non-overlapping window approach
                     (batches).
 This parameter stands for the window length in seconds.
                     Default is 60s.
 --preproc           Do preprocessing by applying simple filters.